BBaoVanC/bbaovanc.com/content/blog/the-redesign-of-my-website/index.md

-My website's source code was previously on git.bbaovanc.com, but I migrated it to [a new repository on GitHub](https://github.com/BBaoVanC/bbaovanc.com) so I could use Netlify to automatically build website previews for pull requests.
+My website's source code was previously on git.bbaovanc.com, but I migrated it to [a new repository on GitHub](https://github.com/BBaoVanC/bbaovanc.com) so I could use Netlify/GitHub Actions to automatically build website previews for pull requests.

-### Netlify
+### Automatic Pull Request Previews

-Every pull request has its own preview built for it using Netlify, which is linked in a comment.
+Every pull request has its own preview built for it using GitHub Actions, which is linked in a comment, and shown as a deployment on the pull request.

+{{< figure src="actions-comment" >}}

+{{< figure src="deployment" >}}

 ## Translations